Close Button

 HIV and AIDS

-Women with HIV, whose infection is not well controlled with medicine, may experience early menopause.
-Women with HIV may also have more severe hot flashes than women without HIV.
+Women with HIV, whose infection is not well controlled with medicine, may experience early menopause - but this will depend on overall health and treatment status.

 Missing chromosomes